We present a digest of the most notable art events that happened at the beginning of March 2019.

 The most famous readymade in history can become a symbol of the Pompidou Centre

-The first news from the March art digest concerns the Pompidou Centre in Paris.
-This famous art gallery has set itself the task to choose an artwork that will become a symbol of the fine art museum and will help to increase awareness of the Centre Georges Pompidou among tourists.
+The first March art digest news concerns the Pompidou Centre in Paris.
+This renowned art gallery has set itself the task to choose an artwork that will become a symbol of the institution and will help to increase awareness of the Centre Georges Pompidou among tourists.
 An example is the Louvre with a famous painting by Leonardo da Vinci “Mona Lisa” as its hallmark.
 The list of works considered for the role of the Pompidou Centre’s symbol includes 17 art pieces, among which only one is created by a woman, Louise Bourgeois.
-Perhaps the most controversial among the “applicants” is a readymade sculpture titled “Fountain” (1917) by Marcel Duchamp.
+Perhaps, the most controversial among the “applicants” is a readymade sculpture titled “Fountain” (1917) by Marcel Duchamp.
 However, the probability of choosing in his favor is quite high: this art object is indeed an iconic artwork.

 Among the reasons that prompted the museum’s management to search for “icons,” is the low percentage of foreign visitors: only 40% of tourists visit the Pompidou Centre, while the Louvre, for example, has 75% attendance.